Firewalls &VPNs

 TLS 1.3

-TLS 1.3 is significant because it simplified the protocol to make it less efficient and to remove the ability to choose algorithms that may be cryptographically weaker than other options.
+TLS 1.3 is significant because it simplified the TLS protocol to make it less efficient and to remove the ability to choose algorithms that may be cryptographically weaker than other options.

 A few key improvements in TLS 1.3 are: